GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/solutions.md

 ### Notes & Guidance

+It's not required to add these to the Dataform configuration file for `obt_sales`, but participants are free to explore that if they want to.
+See the warning message in the solution guide for the [Cloud Composer challenge](#challenge-8-cloud-composer-for-orchestration) for more information.

 ### Row Level Security

 Turning on row level security requires creating a new _Row Access Policy_